GottModusTermux/Metasploit-step-by-step/README.md

 # Metasploit-step-by-step
+16.10.2018 last Self-Test (dd.mm.yyyy)
+no error on install !!

 everything in this folder has #GottModusTermux, self-tested and the installertions commands checked themselves.
+BigThanks hax4us.com for the script.

 Ultimate Linux Terminal on Android
  #GottModusTermux <---